 With Profit First, you move money into separate bank accounts earmarked for Profit, Owner’s Pay, Taxes, and Operating Expenses (OPEX) so that you cannot be tempted to “borrow” from them.
 You do this on a regular schedule, usually twice a month.

 How much of your incoming revenue should you allocate to each bank account?
-Profit First works with allocation percentages—so when your revenue goes up or down, all of your accounts will adjust in proportion, as they should.
+Profit First works with allocation percentages.
+When your revenue goes up or down, all of your accounts will adjust in proportion, as they should.
 See page 8 of the overview to calculate your suggested target allocation percentages for each account (and what that translates to in real dollars) based on your actual business numbers.
 The target allocations are just that—targets to aim for, to get your business running optimally.

-This is an excellent place to start, but this is also the place where some business owners get stuck—say, when they’re comparing target allocation percentages with their current figures.
+This is an excellent place to start, but this is also the place where some business owners get stuck.
+For example, when they’re comparing target allocation percentages with their current figures.
 Maybe you’re currently spending 50% of your revenue on expenses, but your Profit First instant assessment suggests you allocate just 30% to OPEX.
 As it is now, you never have enough to pay the tax bill when it’s due, let alone give yourself a profit—so you know you need a better system.
 But it’s a gradual process to make this shift.
 You may not be able to make such a drastic cut to your expense budget overnight.